MandarinConLaBarba/react-jsx-view/README.md

 ```

-This will render the JSX representation, with all the props (explicit + default props merged:
+This will render the JSX representation, with all the props (explicit + default) merged:

 ```